Table of Contents

-Identification.
+Microchips are used for identification.
+If a lost pet is found, the person can take the pet to a local animal shelter or veterinary hospital to scan for a microchip.
 When the chip is scanned, a unique ID number registers within a national database, displaying your pet’s name and home address.
-If your cat or dog has a serious health condition, this information is displayed as well, helping shelters and clinics provide emergency care for your pet.
-On the run pets often lose their collars and ID tags; the microchip is a fail-safe way to identify your pet.
+If your cat or dog has a serious health condition, this information is also displayed, helping shelters and clinics provide emergency care for your pet.
+Some pets are escape artists or may lose their collars and ID tags, and the microchip is a fail-safe way to identify your pet.

 Are there any health risks?

-Microchipping your pet greatly increases the odds that he or she will be returned home after an escape attempt.
 Implantation of the chip is virtually painless, and there are minimal health risks if the implantation procedure is done correctly.
-Ask your vet about microchipping your pet today!
+If you haven’t done so, ask your vet about microchipping your pet as soon as possible.